takac/vim-hardtime/README.md

 These default to `[ "h", "j", "k", "l", "-", "+", "<UP>", "<DOWN>", "<LEFT>", "<RIGHT>" ]`.

 ##### Timeout
 It is possible to tweak the timeout allowed between keypresses. specifying the time in milliseconds.

     g:hardtime_timeout = 2000

 This allows you increase the amount of time

 The default is `1000`.

 ##### Enable Notifications
 To enable the notification about HardTime being enabled set

     let g:hardtime_showmsg = 1

 The default is `0`.

 ##### Ignore Buffers
 To enable hardtime to ignore certain buffer patterns set

     let g:hardtime_ignore_buffer_patterns = [ "CustomPatt[ae]rn", "NERD.*" ]

 The default is `[]`.

+##### Ignore Quickfix
+The quickfix window cannot be added to the ignore buffers array to have hardtime ignore it set

+    let g:hardtime_ignore_quickfix = 1

+The default is `0`.

 ##### Allow different keys
 To make hardtime allow a key if it is different from the previous key, set